drata/aws-cloudformation-drata-setup/README.md

     role_sts_externalid = "YOUR_EXTERNAL_ID"
     # stackset_region = "REGION" # Uncomment if you'd like to change the default value of 'us-west-2'
     # organizational_unit_ids = ["ORG_ID_1", "ORG_ID_2"] # Uncomment if you'd like to change the default behavior, which assigns the role to all sub accounts within the organization
-    # drata_aws_account_arn = "arn:aws:iam::XXXXXXXXXXXX:root" # Uncomment if you'd like to change the default value.
+    # drata_aws_account_id = "XXXXXXXXXXXX" # Uncomment if you'd like to change the default value.
 The default value should be sufficient for most use cases
 }
 ```